 Lexmark's Supplier Code of Conduct defines our expectations for suppliers regarding ethical behavior, sustainable environmental practices, and protection of the health, safety, dignity and fundamental rights of all workers.
-Lexmark suppliers are expected to abide by the Supplier Code of Conduct and the following standards:
+Lexmark contracted suppliers have committed to comply with a required supplier code of conduct.
+The Lexmark Supplier Code of Conduct is based on the following standards: